Fred Gamble (racing driver): Racing

-At a mid-summer SCCA race in Miami, while racing the MGA, Gamble met Lloyd “Lucky” Casner, ex airline pilot, car dealer and successful racing driver in a string of cars – MG's, Alfas, AC Bristols, Maseratis and Ferraris.
-Lucky announced at the victory presentation that he wanted to go race in Europe (didn’t we all?).
+At a mid-summer SCCA race in Miami, while racing the MGA, Gamble met Lloyd "Lucky" Casner, ex airline pilot, car dealer and successful racing driver in a string of cars – MGs, Alfas, AC Bristols, Maseratis and Ferraris.
+Lucky announced at the victory presentation that he wanted to go race in Europe (didn't we all?).
 He invited the amateur racers to contribute to a fund to finance his idea.
 He got a good laugh from the crowd.

 Gamble knew Casner was a hustler/promoter, introduced himself with the suggestion he go along as a helper, publicist & pay his own way as a motoring journalist.
 Casner suggested a partnership to make his idea happen.

-Gamble put on his thinking cap, college degree in advertising/PR/Journalism/Marketing, and inspired by Ecurie Ecosse, the Scottish National Racing Team that spawned Jim Clark and later Jackie Stewart, created the concept of America's “Olympic Team” of motor racing to challenge the Europeans for World Championships.
+Gamble put on his thinking cap, college degree in advertising/PR/Journalism/Marketing, and inspired by Ecurie Ecosse, the Scottish National Racing Team that spawned Jim Clark and later Jackie Stewart, created the concept of America's "Olympic Team" of motor racing to challenge the Europeans for World Championships.

 Casner's amateur racing team of friends called themselves Camoradi Racing Team (Casner Motor Racing Division) as a tax write-off probably.
 So the proposed professional team was incorporated as Camoradi USA, America's first industry sponsored racing team with the best drivers from all race series in the best cars that could be acquired.